-Can you name the 17 multiple Masters winners? - bunkered.co.uk
+QUIZ - Can you name all 17 multiple Masters winners? - bunkered.co.uk

-Since the first staging of The Masters back in 1933, a total of 51 different players have prevailed around Augusta National to put on the coveted Green Jacket.
+Since the first staging of The Masters back in 1934, more than 50 different players have prevailed around Augusta National, earning the right to put on the coveted Green Jacket.

-Of those 51, a third of them have won on more than one occasion proving that once Augusta National has been mastered once, there's a good chance of that success being repeated.
+Of those, a third of them have won on more than one occasion, proving that once Augusta National has been mastered once, there's a good chance of that success being repeated.

-But do you think you can name all of those multiple winners?
+Do you think you can name all of those multiple winners?
 There's 17 to guess so, without further ado, get cracking!

-Good luck and remember to share your score in the 'Comments' section below or challenge your friends on social media to beat your tally.
+Good luck and remember to share your score in the Comments section below or challenge your friends on social media to beat your tally.

 Latest Headlines